‘We’ve got to bring her home’ says father of Gabby Petito

 While Mr Laundrie has returned to the couple’s home in North Port, Florida, along with the van they traveled in, Ms Petito has not been heard from since late August.

 “We’ve got to find Gabby.
-We’ve got to bring her home,” her father, Joe Pepito, told Fox News.
+We’ve got to bring her home,” her father, Joe Petito, told Fox News.

 Asked how he felt, he said: “It’s a feeling you can’t describe.
 That’s the thing.
 You can empathise, I am sure you can sympathise, I am sure you can understand how it feels, but you can’t describe how it feels unless you’re in it, unless you’re the parent.